How is Berkeley Humane funded?

-Because the Berkeley Humane Society is strongly committed to relieving animal overpopulation in our community, all of the animals in our shelter are transfers from our local municipal animal shelter partners in an effort to open up space for their incoming animals and reduce euthanasia.
+Because Berkeley Humane is strongly committed to relieving animal overpopulation in our community, the animals in our shelter are transfers from our local municipal animal shelter partners in an effort to open up space for their incoming animals and reduce euthanasia.
 While Berkeley Humane does not accept the surrender of stray pets, we will accept owner surrenders of puppy and kitten litters of two or more.
 More information here: https://berkeleyhumane.org/Surrendering-Animals

 Are you a "no-kill" shelter?

 Because of the collaborative spirit and mutual respect that exists between the shelters in our community, Berkeley Humane does not use the term "no-kill" to separate ourselves from our open-door shelter partners who are under the pressure of space and/or time constraints.
 We are committed to ending the euthanasia of healthy and treatable dogs and cats in the East Bay, and we know that the pet homelessness problem extends beyond any one shelter to the way animals are valued and cared for in our community.
 Please spay and neuter your pet(s) and practice responsible pet ownership to ensure that you do not contribute to pet homelessness.
 Berkeley Humane is committed to offering low cost spay/neuter options as well as connecting individuals with other non-profit clinics in the area.
 Please visit www.SpayTheBay.org for more information.

 How long do pets stay in your care before they are euthanized?

 Berkeley Humane does not use length of stay as a criterion for euthanasia.
 We care deeply about the quality of life of the animals in our charge; and not only are they guaranteed a space in our program until they are adopted, we are also committed to providing the highest quality of care during their stay.
 Animals in our care are euthanized only for behavior issues that cannot be managed safely or medical conditions that are untreatable.